 5. Semantic HTML

 Semantic HTML describes the use of contextually descriptive HTML tags in their right positions.
-For instance, rather than use generic tages like <div> or <span> to describe a section of text you should use <section>.
-Other examples of semantic tags include <main <figcaption>, <aside>, and <footer>.
-The use of semantics helps device readers deliver the best experience to their users.
+For instance, rather than use generic tags like <span> or <div> to describe a section of text, you could use semantic tags like <summary>, <figcaption>, or <footer>.